itssurabhi21/demo-file/README.md

 # demo-file
-This a demo for Git &amp; Github
+This a demo for Git &amp; Github.